 By the 1890’s, the Otis Railway replaced the arduous horse and carriages, and by the 1940’s, cars put the railroad out of business.

-Of course, both Windham Ski Area and Hunter Mountain have been drawing skiers and snowboarders for many years in wintertime, and in warmer months, hikers love the region’s rivers, mountains, and cinematic waterfalls – the most famous being the double-drop Kaaterskill Falls, preserved for eternity by The Father of American Art, Thomas Cole.
-But things are changing quickly here:
+Both Windham Ski Area and Hunter Mountain have been drawing skiers and snowboarders for many years in wintertime.
+And in warmer months, hikers love the region’s rivers, mountains, and cinematic waterfalls.
+The most famous waterfall of them all, the double-drop Kaaterskill Falls, was preserved for eternity by The Father of American Art, Thomas Cole.

 What to do in the Great Northern Catskills

 Due to the increase in visitation to the falls’ and the corresponding illegally parked vehicles on Route 23A, the Town of Hunter will now be towing all illegally parked vehicles at the owners’ expense.
 This new initiative aims to ensure driver and pedestrian safety on a very narrow and busy road, and will remain in effect indefinitely.
 Currently, Kaaterskill Falls can only be accessed from the Laurel House Road and Scutt Road parking areas.
 The Molly Smith parking area and the Kaaterskill Falls Trail from Route 23A to the base of the lower falls will continue to remain closed for trail construction.

 “The most treacherous part of this hike is the walk from the parking lot to the trailhead,” warned those who do this moderate trek often.
 (See above for current restrictions).